 There are a number of benefits to consolidating your debts into one, single, streamlined payment.
-It makes money management much simpler.
 It takes the stress out of remembering several interest rates.
-And it removes the confusion of keeping up with multiple dates.
+And it removes the confusion of keeping up with multiple payment dates.

 When it comes to debt consolidation, there are several options available – and which one’s most suited to you will depend entirely on your own unique circumstances, like: how much collective debt you have, your credit history, and how much you can afford to repay each month.
 So, let’s take a look at what options are on the table...

-However, to be eligible for the latter, you must own your own home and have enough equity available as this will be used as collateral against the loan – should you fail to repay what you owe.
+However, to be eligible for a secured loan, you must own your own home and have enough equity available as this will be used as collateral against the loan – should you fail to repay what you owe.

 Debt consolidation loan pros